|

-stealing your credit card details or loading malicious software [spyware or
+credit card details or loading malicious software [spyware or key-loggers]

-or have serious conditions for which there are no cures, including multiple
+conditions which have no cures, including multiple sclerosis, diabetes,

-sclerosis, diabetes, Alzheimer's disease, cancer, HIV and AIDS, and
+Alzheimer's disease, cancer, HIV and AIDS, and arthritis.

 If the website does actually send you the drugs you